vincentnwa/SE8-Group5-API/README.md

 ### Supply to front-end

 Supply to front-end, the route is prefixed by **/app**.
+This will return the first id of each table.
+This serves as a test to make sure the endpoint is working.
+Returning the whole data is too large.

 - Bus services
   - /app/services
+- To find one bus service
+  - /app/services/{serviceNo}
 - Bus stops
   - /app/stops
+- To find one bus stop
+  - /app/stops/{busStopCode}
 - Bus routes
   - /app/routes
-- Bus arrival
+- Bus arrival - Notes that this will return the Datamall string as it is.
   - /app/arrival

 ## From datamall